MicroEJ/docs/SDK6UserGuide/howtos/disableIvyDescriptorPublication.rst

 This property can be set in a ``gradle.properties`` file in ``<user.home>/.gradle/`` to apply it globally, or at the root of the Gradle project to apply it at project level.
-It can also passed to command line with ``-Penable.ivy.descriptor.default=false`` option.
+It can also be passed to command line with ``-Penable.ivy.descriptor.default=false`` option.

 Force Ivy Descriptor Publication When Disabled by Default